edgriebel/NaNoGenMo2016/readme.md

   - [ ] Create unit test demonstrating it

 # Ideas:
-- html: hover display words that could have been chosen and probs
+- html: hover display words that could have been chosen and probabilities for each
 - variable-length sentences (would require bayesian-type methods?)

 # Questions
-- should `freqs` be an instance field or input/returned making the class "super-functional" with no stored state?
+- should `freqs` be an instance field or input/returned making the class "pure functional" with no stored state?

 ----